Azure/azure-sdk-for-python/sdk/evaluation/azure-ai-evaluation/TROUBLESHOOTING.md

 ### Troubleshoot Remote Tracking Issues

+- Before running `evaluate()`, to ensure that you can enable logging and tracing to your Azure AI project, make sure you are first logged in by running `az login`.
+- Then install the following sub-package:

+    ```Shell
+    pip install azure-ai-evaluation[remote]
+    ```

-- If your AI Studio hub is set to identity-based storage access and you're unable to upload data because of permission issues, check whether the `Storage Blob Data Contributor` role is assigned to the storage account linked to your Azure AI Studio hub.
-You can find more details [here](https://review.learn.microsoft.com/azure/ai-studio/how-to/disable-local-auth).
+- Ensure that you assign the proper permissions to the storage account linked to your Azure AI Studio hub.
+This can be done with the following command.
+More information can be found [here](https://review.learn.microsoft.com/azure/ai-studio/how-to/disable-local-auth).

+    ```Shell
+    az role assignment create --role "Storage Blob Data Contributor" --scope /subscriptions/<mySubscriptionID>/resourceGroups/<myResourceGroupName> --assignee-principal-type User --assignee-object-id "<user-id>"
+    ```

 - Additionally, if you're using a virtual network or private link, and your evaluation run upload fails because of that, check out this [guide](https://docs.microsoft.com/azure/machine-learning/how-to-enable-studio-virtual-network#access-data-using-the-studio).